yo-yo-yo-jbo/dangerous_dave/README.md

 PresentFreeText("world and voila! you're there!");
 ```

-Of course, this is a further testament that level 6 should not have a warp zone...
+Of course, this is a further testament that level 6 should not have a `warp zone`...
 But most importantly, it gave me the function that runs when a level is completed.
 Quickly I found this:

 ```c